varun0308/Complaining-portal/README.md

 ## A Complaining portal

-Just creaated a quick complaining portal on certain someone xD And hosted t using streamlit
+Just created a quick complaining portal on certain someone xD And hosted t using streamlit